molpopgen/fwdpy11/doc/pages/softselection.rst

 (possible parents) have their ``deme`` field changed from zero to one prior to generating any offspring.

+The objects events all have an attribute called ``when``, which parameterizes when the event occurs in a simulation.
+The value of ``when`` is with respect to the current generation time of the population (:attr:`fwdpy11.DiploidPopulation.generation`).
+When events are registered to occur prior to this time, you will see warnings.
+See :func:`fwdpy11.evolvets` for details.

+Events scheduled for prior than the population's current time are allowed because there are valid modeling reasons to allow them.
+For example, you may want to evolve for a while and then change some other model parameter like the recombination rate, and then keep evolving.

 .. _soft_sel_deme_setup:

 Setting the initial demes in a simulation